MileHacker Logo

 Outdoor Activities

-While Toledo is inland, the Montes de Toledo mountain range in a southerly direction provides natural landscapes with varied terrain suitable for hiking.
+While Toledo is away from the sea, the Montes de Toledo mountain range in a southerly direction provides natural landscapes having different terrain suitable for hiking.
 These regions provide a glimpse into rural Spain.
-Note that without beaches can be found in the immediate vicinity of Toledo.
+Note that no beaches are in the immediate vicinity of Toledo.

 Seasonal Natural Beauty